Why transfer to AIU?

 Transfer Credit Guide

-At American InterContinental University, we realize our students may be enrolling with past credits that are eligible to transfer-in to their current degree program.
-Students who have past credits must submit unofficial transcripts for evaluation prior to beginning the first term of study.
-Our guide explains in more detail what the general policies are for evaluating and awarding past credits.
+Students who have past credits they are looking to receive transfer credit for must submit unofficial transcripts for evaluation prior to beginning the first term of study.
+Our guide explains in more detail what the general policies are for evaluating and awarding credit.

 Transfer of Credit from AIU to Other Colleges and Universities